 Basic requirements are a hangar for three helicopters with ambulance access and an administration building including a control room and pilot lounge plus maintenace, reception and waiting area.
 Spaces for the helicopters, their taxi routes and take off/landing areas must follow GFS specifications.

-The only way to accomodate three helicopters within the hangar and still have enough clearances for the take off and landing areas is to stack the helicopters in a two storey hangar and maneuver them using an elevating platform using a variation of the Skylift® system developed my Molen Associates for hangars within crowded airports.
+The only way to accommodate three helicopters within the hangar and still have enough clearances for the take off and landing areas is to stack the helicopters in a two storey hangar and maneuver them using an elevating platform.

 The design attempts to give the building some personality without competing with the convention center beside it.
 Its curved shapeds with copper paneling blend well with the materials used at its neighbor and the large size of both buildings keep them in a reasonable proportion with each other.